 How to Control Cucumber Beetles

 Cucumber beetles are a difficult pest to control because they lay their eggs in the soil, and adults can also hide in the soil, if needed.
 Often times, the easiest way to manage pests is by removing the eggs from the plant, however you can’t do that with cucumber beetles.
+So here are some ways to help manage their populations.

 Remove Cucumber Beetles from the Plant